LETARTARE/CB_Collector/README.md

 		-> 'Win-64' : 'Poedit' containt 'xgettext.exe' and 'msmerge.exe'
 		-> 'Lin-64' : 'xgettext' is independent of 'Poedit'
 			'http://www.poedit.net/'

+        ** you will have to add in the 'gettext\share\its' directory the two files codeblocks.its' and 'codeblocks.loc' provided in '...\its'.

 		To install 'Poedit' in 'Code::Blocks' :
 			1- read 'http://wiki.codeblocks.org/index.php?title=Configure_tools',
 			2- read 'infos/Collector_exp.en' paragraph 'SETUP 'Poedit',